 Is it Normal for My AC to Turn On and Off?

 Low RefrigerantThe coolant that flows through your system, helping to absorb heat and cool down the air inside your home, is called refrigerant.
 You may know it by its brand name of Freon®.
 When your refrigerant is low, the needed compressor-pressure levels are affected.
 This triggers your compressor’s low pressure control, shutting off your compressor.
 When the pressure rises and triggers your AC to restart, this causes the short cycling.
 If your refrigerant level is low, this indicates your have a leak, as refrigerant is cycled throughout the compressor, not burned off.
 Low refrigerant can also cause frozen coils.
 A professional technician can find your leak and prevent any further issues or damage.

 Thermostat LocationYour thermostat acts as the sensor for your AC, telling it when to cool your home.
 If its location is not optimal, such as near a window or too close to a vent, your thermostat will be sending misleading information to your AC.
 Suppose your thermostat is in the direct line of a vent’s airflow.
 This will cause the thermostat to think it’s cooler in your home than it really is, and your AC will shut off thinking it’s reached its desired temperature.
 Since the cool air is no longer flowing through the vent, the thermostat realizes your home is actually still too warm and triggers your AC to start up again.
 This is short cycling.
 Be sure your thermostat is located in a central location away from direct sunlight and vents.

-Dirty air filters are one of the most common and easily remedied problems with ACs we see here in Murfreesboro, TN.
+Dirty Air FilterDirty air filters are one of the most common and easily remedied problems with ACs we see here in Murfreesboro, TN.
 The dirty filters restrict airflow, which in turn causes so many problems, one of them being a frozen coil.
 This can cause your AC to malfunction and short cycle.
 Be sure to change your filters regularly to avoid any issues.

-An AC unit that’s too large for your home short cycles, because it cools your home too rapidly while it doesn’t dehumidify it properly.
+Oversized ACAn AC unit that’s too large for your home short cycles, because it cools your home too rapidly while it doesn’t dehumidify it properly.
 So it’ll shut down and start up frequently.
 You’ll more than likely also find that your home has hot and cold spots, and you’ll experience higher energy bills.
 Short cycling causes a whole host of problems with your AC, so if you notice your AC doing this, call one of our Tedder Company technicians to assess the situation.
 You want your AC to cool efficiently and to last for years to come.
 Short cycling will short change you.